 Getting a new puppy is an exciting time for everyone.
 Hopefully you are reading this before you have picked up your new bundle of fluff so that you are well prepared for their arrival.

-To help, make sure you have a read my Preparing for a Puppy article (link to article 1 supplied) as well to ensure you have everything you need before you collect them and for the big day itself!
+To help, make sure you have a read my Preparing for a Puppy article as well to ensure you have everything you need before you collect them and for the big day itself!

 Making sure your home is safe and secure for your puppy is also a must to help avoid any accidents and to help make sure your puppy settles in well.

 Or if you happen to be caring for someone else’s puppy whilst they are away, even if you have dogs of your own it’s worth reminding yourself of some of those little things that puppies like to do.

 Firstly, look for escape routes.
 If your puppy can fit its head through a gap or hole then it can most certainly get the rest of its body through.
 Err on the side of caution – you would be surprised what a persistent dog can achieve no matter how small the gap may look!

 Are gates and fences secure?
 Can the puppy get under the house or stuck behind the shed?
 Can your pup get access to a pool?
 If the answer to any of these questions is a ‘yes’ then you need to invest in some D.I.Y to puppy proof your home.

 If you live in an apartment and have a balcony, make sure any gaps (no matter how small) are closed off and that there is nothing the puppy can climb up on…and over!

 Fence height may also be an issue for certain breeds.
 As a Kelpie owner, I know first hand how high some dogs can reach and how even the highest of walls can be scaled, so make a visit to your local hardware store to invest in some lattice to affix at an inward slant to prevent them climbing over as they grow.